sasamuku/repo-change-watcher/README.md

 **Note:** Command line arguments take precedence over values in the `.env` file.

+## How It Works

+1. The action queries the GitHub API to find PRs that were merged during the specified time period
+2. It collects information about these PRs (number, title, author, merge date)
+3. It organizes PRs by their merge date
+4. It reads the existing output file (if any) to avoid adding duplicate entries
+5. It updates the file with new PRs while preserving the historical data
+6. The resulting file is a chronological record of all merged PRs

+## Future Enhancements

+- AI-powered PR summary generation
+- Customizable PR filtering options
+- Statistical analysis of PR trends
+- Integration with notification platforms

 ## Benefits

 - No external service integration needed, works entirely within GitHub Actions
 - Monitor PR changes in any repository
 - Automatically record change history and manage it within your project
+- Chronological organization of PRs by date
 - Customizable output format

 ## License